fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 As we already mentioned, when programming with React, it is possible and worthwhile to write <em>console.log()</em> commands (which print to the console) within your code.

 Also, keep in mind that **First letter of React component names must be capitalized**.
+(Keep the Hello component before adding the following block of code.)
 If you try defining a component as follows:

 ```js
 const footer = () => {